 Since the year UNC opened to students, 1795, The Dialectic and Philanthropic Literary Societies have been far more than just debating societies.
 Although debates are the focus of our Monday night programs, we conduct a wide variety of other affairs.
 At times a form of student government, a social venue, and even an sort of academic advising organization, these societies have defined the college lives of generations of students in a wide variety of ways.

-Currently, Senators man a number of committees and fill society offices with responsibilities in these other areas.
+Currently, Senators staff a number of committees and fill society offices with responsibilities in these other areas.
 Committees organize social Friday or “Phiday” night events, maintain the society graveyard plots in the Chapel Hill Cemetery, fundraise for charitable causes, organize the society graduation ceremony (complete with diplomas in Latin nearly unchanged from 200 years ago), and put together a dance (the December and the April) each semester.
 In addition, the Historian organizes the Kemp P. Battle Lecture, given by an authority in a UNC-related topic each University Day, and the Mangum Medal, a medal for oratory given to a senior each Spring.
 The societies also help manage a collection of over 100 portraits (in partnership with the Di-Phi Foundation), have a private library, and have access to two excellent assembly and study locations on campus.

 Even Monday meetings represent far more than debate.
 Senators and guests may express their thoughts in the “Papers, Petitions, Memorials, and Addresses” part of the Agenda.
 Whether presenting a rap or complaining about their past week’s troubles, this part of the meeting provides a venue for the free exchange of ideasand the unrestrained artistic expression of any guest or senator.